xlxbu/Electronic-Piano/README.md

-# Electronic-Piano
+# Gumstixbased Touchscreen Piano and MP3 Player

-This is a course project for Embeded system.
+This is a course final project for Embedded system collaberated with Rana Alrabeh and Riya Thakkar.

 Hareware Requirement:
 1. gumstix board